Self Care they cry, is what you need – social media will show you how

 To tackle each day with honour, love and reason

-To go deeper than the superficial and the bread crumbs of gratitude
+To go deeper than the superficial and the breadcrumbs of gratitude

 To rise in your full power with an Awesome Attitude!

 *This post was also ‘inspired’ by a ‘self care’ post that made me cringe.
 I’d like to think it meant well, but the cynic in me felt it was condescending and quite frankly mansplaining.
 The article was focused on self care as pampering and retail therapy type behaviours, it was actually unhelpful and ignorant of reality.
 I am surprise how many women are cheering the post on.
-If you are interested in self care, in a real and deep way, Hollie B from the Institute of Self Crafting can take you there.

 It is time for a reset.
 To change the perspective.
 To rethink this modern life.
 And to define Self Care.
 ‘Self Care’ is such a buzz word right now.
-Pinterest and Instagram edit out the housework and make self care look like a better storage unit and milk bath.
+Social media edit out the housework and make self care look like a better storage unit and milk bath.
 It has been corrupted and confused, disempowered and appropriated by people who seem afraid to look deep into themselves.
 We are being sold the idea that a piece of chocolate, a new shiny thing and a bath are self care.
 Self Care = Pampering (if you believe the hype).

 But self care, is about self acknowledgement.
 It is about identity and expression, being heard and respected.
 Self care is about being confident enough to demand it.
 To value yourself, because you are awesome, and to stop apologising for taking up space.